 Robbins is a very small town located in the state of North Carolina.
-With a population of 1,184 people and two constituent neighborhoods, Robbins is the 392nd largest community in North Carolina.
+With a population of 1,168 people and three constituent neighborhoods, Robbins is the 387th largest community in North Carolina.

 When you are in Robbins, you'll notice that it is more blue-collar than most other communities in America.
-37.63% of Robbins’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Robbins is a town of service providers, production and manufacturing workers, and sales and office workers.
-There are especially a lot of people living in Robbins who work in maintenance occupations (13.13%), office and administrative support (8.08%), and sales jobs (7.58%).
+43.49% of Robbins’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Robbins is a town of sales and office workers, service providers, and construction workers and builders.
+There are especially a lot of people living in Robbins who work in office and administrative support (18.05%), maintenance occupations (10.36%), and food service (5.81%).

-Being a small town, Robbins does not have a public transit system used by locals to get to and from work.
+Robbins is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Robbins in 2010 was $15,594, which is low income relative to North Carolina and the nation.
-This equates to an annual income of $62,376 for a family of four.
+The per capita income in Robbins in 2018 was $18,456, which is low income relative to North Carolina and the nation.
+This equates to an annual income of $73,824 for a family of four.
 However, Robbins contains both very wealthy and poor people as well.
-Robbins also has one of the higher rates of people living in poverty in the nation, with 43.44% of its population below the federal poverty line.

 Robbins is an extremely ethnically-diverse town.
 The people who call Robbins home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Robbins residents report their race to be White, followed by Black or African-American.
 Robbins also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 46.38% of the town’s residents.
-Important ancestries of people in Robbins include English, German, Italian, and Scottish.
+People of Hispanic or Latino origin account for 40.06% of the town’s residents.
+Important ancestries of people in Robbins include English, Irish, German, Swiss, and Scots-Irish.

 The most common language spoken in Robbins is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Langs. of India.